 - Keep the over, hob and grill clean – a build up fat and grease can easily catch fire

 - Never hang anything to dry above the cooker

 - Take care if you are wearing loose clothing as it can easily catch fire

 - When you’ve finished cooking make sure everything is turned off

 - Turn off electrical appliances when they are not being used

 - Never use a chip pan – use a thermostatically controlled deep far fryer or oven chips.

 - Make sure that you have smoke alarms – they are free of charge and could save your life.

-The ‘We Don’t Want to Come Dine with You!’ cooking campaign will be making appearances all over Anglesey during October and November in the following supermarkets:
+The ‘We Don’t Want to Come Dine with You!’ cooking campaign will be making appearances all over Anglesey during March and April.

 To find out more about the campaign, search #wedontwanttocomedinewithyou on Twitter or visit www.facebook/northwalesfire